N1GY- The simple Approach to Ham Radio

 Another change from last year is the presence of a new desk-top computer.
 Much faster and with a ton more memory than the old laptop.
 By the Way, the old laptop running Windows 7 has not really been retired.
 I use it for traveling and events.

 The previous op position.
-Notice the longer mic selector under the IC-706MkIIG
+Notice the longer mic selector under the IC-706MkIIG. which has since been replaced by a new shorter one.

 Here is a close up of the ON AIR sign.
 I used the shell of a long dead computer "Brick" power supply and cut a rectangular hole in the top, which is now the front.
 A piece of clear plastic was glued into the opening and then a printed "ON AIR with a red background was glued behind the clear.
-Three "grain of wheat" bulbs were hot glued to the back half of the shell and ABS plastic plugs filled the holes in both ends of the shell.
+Three "grain of wheat" bulbs light the sign up.
 It was wired into the power feed for the radios so it turns on when the radios do.
-A small metal bracket holds it to the shelf above and behind the sign.
-Just a little project for a quiet afternoon.
+The picture below the shot of the ONAIR sign is of the Net Book that has replaced the larger laptop to diosplay the frequency of the 7062G.
+I have a new power supply coming for it today that will tuck away out of sight better for a neater install.

 This is another close-up this time of the small containers I use to store small parts and assorted components.
 They used to hold baby food but they make perfect containers for resistors, capacitors, small switches, etc.